The need for traceroute and tracert tools

 The TTL values decrease every time the packet hops to a device.
 Any packet whose TTL value reaches zero, is discarded and a “Time Exceeded” ICMP error message is generated and sent back to the original host.

-Proceeding in this way, the tool uses the packets and reply messages to build a list of routers that data has to traverse through, until the destination is reached and returns an “ICMP Echo Reply” message.
+Proceeding in this way, the networking tool uses the packets and reply messages to build a list of routers that data has to traverse through, until the destination is reached and returns an “ICMP Echo Reply” message.

-How does traceroute or tracert help admins?
+How does traceroute or tracert help network admins?

 Once the network path has been mapped out, a network admin can simply look at it, follow the paths that were taken by consecutive packets.
 They can see for themselves where the problem is (in case of non-delivery of the packets) or that everything works just as well as it should.

-The 3 best tools for traceroute and tracert
+The best traceroute tools and tracert software

 Now that we have an idea of how they work, let’s have a look at the three most efficient tracert or traceroute tools that every administrator can use to ensure they have a well-performing network.